steve02081504/ps12exe/docs/README_EN.md

 # ps12exe

-WARNING: Please avoid compiling scripts from unknown sources with this project for the following reasons:
+WARNING: It is strongly advised not to compile scripts from unverified sources using this project due to the following reasons:

-1. ps12exe allows to include scripts indirectly from url, which means you can include scripts from any url in the script.
+1. ps12exe has the capability to indirectly include scripts from URLs.
+This implies that scripts from any URL can be incorporated into your script.
-2. When ps12exe determines (through a not-so-rigorous set of rules) that all or some part of a script may be a constant program whose contents can be determined at compile time, it will automatically execute this script in an attempt to get the output.
+2. ps12exe, through a set of not-so-stringent rules, determines if all or a part of a script could be a constant program, the content of which can be determined at compile time.
+If such a determination is made, ps12exe will automatically execute this script in an attempt to obtain the output.

-This means that if you compile a script whose contents you don't even know, it's entirely possible that the script will cause ps12exe to download and execute a malicious script at compile time.
+This implies that if you compile a script whose content is unknown to you, there's a high possibility that ps12exe might download and execute a malicious script during the compile time.
-If you don't believe it, try `"while(1){}" | ps12exe -Verbose`
+If you're skeptical, try executing `"while(1){}" | ps12exe -Verbose`.

 [![CI](https://github.com/steve02081504/ps12exe/actions/workflows/CI.yml/badge.svg)](https://github.com/steve02081504/ps12exe/actions/workflows/CI.yml)
 [![PSGallery download num](https://img.shields.io/powershellgallery/dt/ps12exe)](https://www.powershellgallery.com/packages/ps12exe)